Losing friends is a sad reality. Sometimes when you break up with one friend you run the risk of losing several others.

 When you have a toxic friend, most people will tell you that the best thing you can do is to end the friendship.
 What they don’t tell you is that there may be a few surprising and occasionally negative repercussions from following their advice.

-One of the things that I discovered the hard way was that you can break up with one friend but lose several in the process.
+One of the things that I discovered the hard way was that when you break up with one friend, losing friends that you love is a possibility .

 I had a group of work-friends, who over time morphed into close friends.
 We’d spend holidays together, and when we were all still single we had a standing Valentine’s Day date—kind of a losers club with better cocktails.
 We’d go out for dim sum, have high tea in fancy hotels, or attend French film festivals.
 We all had a lot in common because we were movie-geeks and all had the same type of sarcastic humor.